vraravam/natsumi-browser/README.md

 If you are unsure if Natsumi is compatible with your version, check the tested versions in the beginning of the README.

-### "Is Natsumi compatible with Firefox, Chrome, Arc, etc.?"
+### "Is Natsumi compatible with other browsers (Firefox, Chrome, Arc, etc.)?"
-No. Natsumi is made on top of Zen Browser, so a LOT of things will break if you try to apply it on Firefox or other Firefox-based browsers.
+No. Natsumi is made on top of Zen Browser, so it only supports Zen Browser.

+If you try to apply Natsumi on other Firefox or other Firefox-based browsers, things will definitely break.
 As for Chrome/Chromium-based browsers like Arc, you can't apply userchrome CSS files, making Natsumi completely incompatible with those browsers.

 ### "Can I use Natsumi with other Zen Mods?"
 You can, but some mods (such as Better Find Bar and Super Url Bar) may conflict with Natsumi's CSS